Smertig/banana/master/_sources/api/tg/types/audio.rst.txt

    .. cpp:member:: integer_t duration

-   Duration of the audio in seconds as defined by sender
+   Duration of the audio in seconds as defined by the sender

    .. cpp:member:: optional_t<string_t> performer

    Optional.
-Performer of the audio as defined by sender or by audio tags
+Performer of the audio as defined by the sender or by audio tags

    .. cpp:member:: optional_t<string_t> title

    Optional.
-Title of the audio as defined by sender or by audio tags
+Title of the audio as defined by the sender or by audio tags

    .. cpp:member:: optional_t<string_t> file_name

    Optional.
-Original filename as defined by sender
+Original filename as defined by the sender

    .. cpp:member:: optional_t<string_t> mime_type

    Optional.
-MIME type of the file as defined by sender
+MIME type of the file as defined by the sender

    .. cpp:member:: optional_t<integer_t> file_size